Usage examples

 """

-Let's imagine you already have a function that works with a contextual
+You have a function that works with a contextual

 session, and its use case calls autocommit at the end of the request.